richard-hartmann/fastcubicspline/README.md

 and spawn a shell using that environment `poetry shell`.
 Now you can check if the tests pass with `pytest`.

+In case of poetry errors, you might want to get the latest poetry version with `poetry self update`.

 ### Manually Build Cython Extension

 Some distutils magic is contained in `build_ext.py` so you can simply call